whyevenquestion1t/tiny-llm/book/src/preface.md

 Chi is a systems software engineer at [Neon](https://neon.tech), acquired by Databricks, focusing on storage systems.
 Fascinated by the vibe of large language models (LLMs), he created this course to explore how LLM inference works.

+Connor is a software engineer at [PingCAP](https://pingcap.com), developing the TiKV distributed key-value database.
+Curious about the internals of LLMs, he joined this course to practice how to build a high-performance LLM serving system from scratch, and contributed to building the course for the community.

 ## Community